codenowinc/level_one_curriculum/front_end_development/the_box_model.md

 }
 ```

+> Give your students some time to add padding and margin to other elements on the page.
+The goal is for their pages to resemble the demo Todo App mockup.

 ## Commit and Push to GitHub
 It's important to constantly commit and push your code to GitHub.
 This way, as you make changes and add to your code, you'll be able to save your progress and not be at risk of losing your work.